• Skip to primary navigation

 InstantPot Method

-Store fresh and frozen cooked peas in an airtight container in the refrigerator for up to three days.
+Store fresh and frozen cooked peas in an airtight container in the refrigerator for 3-5 days.

 If you buy fresh,shelled peas and want to freeze them, you'll need to blanch them first.